-Philosophers and psychologists have long speculated about how people form their experiences.
-A core question is how our perception of the outside world comes about.
+Philosophers and psychologists have long speculated about how people perceive the outside world.
 Extreme positions can be distinguished and classified within the framework mentioned above.
 It is often assumed that perception comprises elementary units which are assembled or synthesized, a general assumption consistent with the amodal view.
 One appealing aspect of this view is that it is compatible with a more widespread research strategy, that of decomposing complex systems into their elements, thereby decreasing their complexity, and making research appear more tractable.
-The underlying assumption here is that the elements identified are functionally independent, and thus can be studied in isolation (Bechtel & Richardson 2010).
-This research strategy of decomposing complex systems is evident in cognitive research in general but particularly prominent in the study of perception.2
+The underlying assumption here is that the elements identified are functionally independent, and thus can be studied in isolation (Bechtel & Richardson, 2010).
+This research strategy of decomposing complex systems is evident in cognitive research in general but particularly prominent in the study of perception.4

-For example, the philosopher John Locke (1632-1704) assumed that complex ideas (e.g., the idea of an apple) are composed of impressions (i.e., sensations, e.g., the features "red" and "round" and "juicy") that emerge from the senses (see Hergenhan, 2009).
+For example, the philosopher John Locke (1632-1704) assumed that complex ideas (e.g., the idea of an apple) are composed of impressions (i.e., sensations, e.g., the features "red" and "round," and "juicy") that emerge from the senses (see Hergenhan, 2009).
 Furthermore, he assumed that these atoms could be combined in an almost infinite number of ways.
 A similar idea was held by Wilhelm Wundt (1832-1920), who believed that perception is a passive process fed by many simultaneously active elementary primitives.
 Wundt's elementism, however, was later challenged by Gestalt psychologists, who coined the well-known phrase "The whole is more than the sum of the parts" and thus tried to understand perception within a holistic framework, a position that is consistent with the modal view.
-Gestalt psychologists therefore focused on wholes (Gestalten) rather than on parts (elements, atoms).